illescasDaniel/Summarize-QT-QML-MVC/README.md

 ### TODOs:
 - [ ] Test installation on clean environments in Ubuntu, macOS and Windows.
 - [ ] Add unit tests with `pytest`.
+- [ ] Try other models with bigger context.

 ---